fishjam-dev/react-native-client-sdk/example/webdriverio-test/readme.md

 4. [Don't forget about this (for ios)](https://appium.github.io/appium-xcuitest-driver/5.11/real-device-config/)
 5. Run yarn install
 6. Check file .env, there are some necessary env variables

-- ANDROID_JELLYFISH_TOKEN - peer token for your android device
 - ANDROID_DEVICE_NAME - name of your android device, if not set test would not start on android can be checked using: adb devices -l
 - ANDROID_APP_PATH - Path to .apk file on your computer, to generate it:
   - In folder example run: cd android && ./gradlew assembleRelease
   - Yor path should look like this your/path/to/repo/example/android/app/build/outputs/apk/release/app-release.apk

-- IOS_JELLYFISH_TOKEN - peer token for your ios device
 - IOS_DEVICE_ID - id of your ios device, can be obtained using: xcrun xctrace list devices
 - IOS_TEAM_ID - id of your team, can be obtained at apple developer page
 - IOS_APP_PATH - Path to .ipa file on your computer, to generate it: